Patricia Guijarro: Senior

-She was called to Spain's 2019 World Cup squad days after being discharged from a long-term injury on her right foot.
+Patri was called to Spain's 2019 World Cup squad days after being discharged from a long-term injury on her right foot.
 She sat out the first match against South Africa as a precaution for her recently healed injury.
-She made her World Cup debut in the next match, a group stage clash against European powerhouse Germany, subbing on in the 65th minute for Silvia Meseguer.
+The midfielder made her World Cup debut in the next match, a group stage clash against European powerhouse Germany, subbing on in the 65th minute for Silvia Meseguer.
 She then started and played all 90 minutes of Spain's next two matches- a draw in the final group stage match against China and Spain's first ever knockout match of a World Cup against the United States.
-Spain and Guijarro fell in the Round of 16 to the eventual tournament winners despite putting up a well-fought performance.
+Spain and Guijarro fell in the Round of 16 to the eventual tournament winners despite producing a hard-fought performance.

+Guijarro was included in Spain's squad for the Euro 2022 held in England.
+She started all four of her nation's matches at the competition.
+Spain were knocked out by hosts and eventual winners England in the quarter-finals following a 2-1 loss after extra time.

-She was one of Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, and among the dozen who were not involved 11 months later as Spain won the World Cup.
+Patri was one of Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, and among the dozen who were not involved 11 months later as Spain won the World Cup.

-On 10 June 2025, Guijarro was called up to the Spain squad for the UEFA Women's Euro 2025.
-A month later, on 27 July, she started in the tournament's final and was the only Spanish player to score in the penalty shootout as Spain lost to England 1–1 (3–1 on penalties).
+On 10 June 2025, Guijarro was called up to the Spain squad for the Euro 2025.
+In the final group stage match, she scored in a 3-1 win over Italy.
+A key player at the base of the Spanish midfield, Patri started all six of their games and produced controlling midfield performances as La Roja reached the final.
+On 27 July, she started in the Euro 2025 final and was the only Spanish player to score in the penalty shootout as Spain lost to England 3–1 on penalties after a 1–1 draw.

+As of December 2025, Patri is Spain's eighth most-capped player of all-time with over 70 international appearances.